 We will not stop working on this book until you love it.
 We're not happy until you are.

 While this is something every author needs to do for him or herself, we can help!
-Not only do we offer consulting on this and offer a class on the topic (which clients receive free access to) but we can also connect you with publicists, bookers, brand builders and marketers who can help make sure your book finds an audience...and your audience finds you.
+Not only do we offer a class on the topic (which clients receive free access to) but we can also connect you with publicists, bookers, brand builders and marketers who can help make sure your book finds an audience...and your audience finds you.

 A large part of our publishing process is the cover so it doesn't make sense to hire us if your book and cover are finished.
 We are not able to just launch.